Skip to content

 • reject an offer due to the cost or location.

-In 2021–22, there were over 265,000 admissions to aged care services in Australia (over 69,000 to permanent residential care, almost 83,000 to respite residential care, over 95,000 to home care, and over 18,000 to transition care).
-Most of these admissions were for first admissions to the particular type of care (88% for permanent residential care, 88% for home care, 87% for transition care and 63% for respite residential care).
+In 2022–23, there were almost 317,000 admissions to aged care services in Australia (almost 79,000 to permanent residential care, over 94,000 to respite residential care, almost 121,000 to home care, over 14,000 to transition care and over 8,000 to short term restorative care).
+Most admissions to residential care and home care in 2022–23 were the person’s first time accessing that care type (87% for permanent residential care, 64% for respite residential and 81% for home care).

 You can learn more about ACPRs on the Department of Health and Aged Care website.